taylorhughes/skit-todomvc/README.md

 # How to run

-Run locally by:
+To run locally:

-1. Installing Google App Engine launcher __for python__ here: <a href="https://cloud.google.com/appengine/downloads">Google App Engine downloads</a>
+1. Install the Google App Engine launcher __for python__ here: <a href="https://cloud.google.com/appengine/downloads">Google App Engine downloads</a>
 2. In App Engine Launcher, import an existing project (the <code>backend</code> folder) and press play
+3. Make sure your API host port matches the port in <code>library/TodoMVCClient.js</code>
-3. In <code>frontend</code> folder, run the project:
+4. In the <code>frontend</code> folder, run the skit project

+To run and install the skit project:

     $ cd frontend
     $ npm install
     $ ./node_modules/.bin/skit run

-Voilà, you should be up and running.
+Voilà, there you have it.